davinche/centralize/README.md

 ```

 A message sent by the hub will be dispatched to all **receivers**.
-To send a message, can use the library provided logger or manually create and
+To send a message, you can use the library provided logger or manually create and
 send a message.

 ## Sending Messages